Degree Requirements

 Program Requirements:

-Students meet annually with their supervisor and the PhD Program Director to review their progress and to plan course work and other activities for the following year.
+Students meet annually with their supervisor and their Emphasis Lead to review their progress and to plan course work and other activities for the following year.

 Candidacy Requirements: